How Much You Need to Live in Mexico as an Expat in 2022

 Mexico has several bus routes connecting its major cities.
 Busing from one city takes around forty-five minutes and costs a few dollars.

 You can also use Uber and taxis to get around the cities.
-With little or no traffic, a taxi costs USD5 each way while a monthly train pass costs USD23.
+With little or no traffic, a taxi costs US$5 each way.

 Other helpful link: A Comprehensive Guide to Buying Car Insurance in Mexico